Misleading Intentions

 Purchasing commercial photography should never be just about cost.
 It’s about business message, company reputation and, in some cases, staying on the proper side of consumer laws.

-While stock photography has its uses, a business needs to think twice about the real cost of using stock images for its marketing and advertising.
+Stock photography has its uses but a business must think twice about the true cost of using stock images for its marketing.
 If a company thinks cheap photography is the answer then it’s only fooling itself.

-Added February 2015: For photographers, here’s a blog post on ImageBrief by John Harrington.
+Added February 2015: For photographers, here’s a blog post about ImageBrief by John Harrington.

 Added March 2018: The stock agency failed and shut down.